telefonicaid/fiware-IoTAgent-Cplusplus/doc/API_REFERENCE_MANAGER.md

 ### Create a service [POST]
 With one subservice defined in Fiware-ServicePath header.
+From service model, mandatory fields are:  protocol, description, apikey, resource.

 + Request (application/json)

     + Headers

-            Fiware-Service: TestService
+            Fiware-Service: testservice
             Fiware-ServicePath: /TestSubservice

     + Body